-With summer fast approaching, many people are looking for some quick tips on how to manage frizzy hair.
+With summer fast approaching, many people are looking for quick tips on managing frizzy hair.
 Keep reading to find out what causes frizz and what steps you can take to prevent it.

 Why Is My Hair So Frizzy?